senthilnambi/solve_problems/Readme.md

 This is inspired by Buckminster Fuller's "experiment, to find what a single individual [could] contribute to changing the world and benefiting all humanity."
 [Source](https://en.wikipedia.org/wiki/Buckminster_Fuller#Bankruptcy_and_depression)

+## Readme naming
+status: solved

+### Problem

+What's the right way to name your Readme file?
+I've seen:
+  1. Readme.md
+  1. README.md
+  1. Readme.markdown
+  1. README.markdown

+I use `Readme.markdown`.
+Unless github won't pick up downcassed `readme`, there is no reason not to upcase it.

+### Solution

+Github does recognize `readme.markdown`, so that's what I'm going to be using from now on.

+### Thoughts

+1. File system/Git doesn't distingush between upcase/downcase file names, i.e. `file.md` and `File.md` are the same.

 ## Being Creative
 Status: in progress